-Over 95% of parents think that St Lawrences had a strong Christian ethos in the Parent Survey in the summer of 2013.
+Over 95% of parents think that St Lawrences had a strong Christian ethos in a recent Parent Survey.

-The school is currently supported, advised and overseen by the Revds.
-Gillian Roberts and Bob Clucas, who look after the Bridges Group of Parishes.
-The Area Dean Revd Craig Groocock, is also a tremendous support to us
+The school is currently supported, advised and overseen by the Rev. Gillian Roberts, who looks after the Bridges Group of Parishes.

 Key Stage 1 Grace before Lunch.